evilusean/Khan/Algebra/Algebra 2/GM-Algebra2-Notes.md

 The amount that would be earned after 10 years at 12% annual simple interest is **\$60,000**.
 ### 🚗 Inverse Variation Problem: Speed and Time

+**Problem:** Over a given distance, speed varies inversely with time.
+If a car travels a set distance in 10 hours going 110 mph, what speed is needed to go the same distance in 4 hours?

 **Model:** Speed ($r$) varies inversely with Time ($t$).
 $$\mathbf{rt = k} \quad \text{or} \quad \mathbf{r_1 t_1 = r_2 t_2}$$